-3. The owner/operator shall operate each emergency standby engine only when a non-resettable totalizing meter (with a minimum display capability of 9,999 hours) that measures the hours of operation for the engine is installed, operated and properly maintained.

-[Basis:"Stationary Diesel Engine ATCM" section 93115, title 17, CA Code of Regulations, subsection(e)(4)(G)(1)]

-- 4. Records: The owner/operator shall maintain the following monthly records in a District-approved log for at least 36 months from the date of entry (60 months if the facility has been issued a Title V Major Facility Review Permit or a Synthetic Minor Operating Permit).
+- The owner or operator shall operate each emergency standby engine only for the following purposes: to mitigate emergency conditions, for emission testing to demonstrate compliance with a District, state or Federal emission limit, or for reliability-related activities (maintenance and other testing, but excluding emission testing).
+Operating while mitigating emergency conditions or while emission testing to show compliance with District, state or Federal emission limits is not limited. - [Basis: Title 17, California Code of Regulations, section 93115, ATCM for Stationary CI Engines] - 2.
+The owner/operator shall operate each emergency standby engine only when a non-resettable totalizing meter (with a minimum display capability of 9,999 hours) that measures the hours of operation for the engine is installed, operated and properly maintained. - [Basis: Title 17, California Code of Regulations, section 93115, ATCM for Stationary CI Engines] - 3.
+Records: The owner/operator shall maintain the following monthly records in a District-approved log for at least 36 months from the date of entry (60 months if the facility has been issued a Title V Major Facility Review Permit or a Synthetic Minor Operating Permit).
 Log entries shall be retained on-site, either at a central location or at the engine's location, and made immediately available to the District staff upon request. - a.
 Hours of operation for reliability-related activities (maintenance and testing). - b.
 Hours of operation for emission testing to show compliance with emission limits. - c.
 Hours of operation (emergency). - d.
 For each emergency, the nature of the emergency condition. - e.
 Fuel usage for each engine(s).